Comparison

 Glean is right when…

-• You're a 500+ employee organization with established data warehouses, dedicated IT, and an 8-week onboarding budget
+• You're a 500+ employee organization with established data warehouses, dedicated IT, and a sales-led rollout

 • You need to capture whole-org memory across every department, every system, every conversation